Syntax (programming languages): Levels of syntax

 The levels generally correspond to levels in the Chomsky hierarchy.
 Words are in a regular language, specified in the lexical grammar, which is a Type-3 grammar, generally given as regular expressions.
 Phrases are in a context-free language (CFL), generally a deterministic context-free language (DCFL), specified in a phrase structure grammar, which is a Type-2 grammar, generally given as production rules in Backus–Naur form (BNF).
-Phrase grammars are often specified in much more constrained grammars than full context-free grammars, in order to make them easier to parse; while the LR parser can parse any DCFL in linear time, the simple LALR parser and even simpler LL parser are more efficient, but can only parse grammars whose production rules are constrained.
+Phrase grammars are often specified in much more constrained grammars than full context-free grammars, in order to make them easier to parse; while the LR parser can parse any DCFL in linear time, the simple LALR parser and even simpler LL parser are more efficient, but can only parse grammars which production rules are constrained.
 In principle, contextual structure can be described by a context-sensitive grammar, and automatically analyzed by means such as attribute grammars, though, in general, this step is done manually, via name resolution rules and type checking, and implemented via a symbol table which stores names and types for each scope.

 Tools have been written that automatically generate a lexer from a lexical specification written in regular expressions and a parser from the phrase grammar written in BNF: this allows one to use declarative programming, rather than need to have procedural or functional programming.
 A notable example is the lex-yacc pair.
 These automatically produce a concrete syntax tree; the parser writer must then manually write code describing how this is converted to an abstract syntax tree.
 Contextual analysis is also generally implemented manually.
 Despite the existence of these automatic tools, parsing is often implemented manually, for various reasons – perhaps the phrase structure is not context-free, or an alternative implementation improves performance or error-reporting, or allows the grammar to be changed more easily.
-Parsers are often written in functional languages, such as Haskell, or in scripting languages, such as Python or Perl, or in C or C++.
+Parsers are often written in functional programming languages, such as Haskell, or in scripting languages, such as Python or Perl, or in imperative programming languages such as C or C++.